-By listening to our own users, we learned that organizations want to have the same experience regardless of where their data lives—on-premises, cloud, hybrid cloud, multicloud—without sacrificing the enterprise on-prem features.
-With these considerations in mind, we designed Pure Cloud Block Store to bridge the gap between on-premises and cloud environments.
+Organizations want the same experience regardless of where their data lives—on-premises, cloud, hybrid cloud, multicloud—without sacrificing the enterprise on-prem features.

 Figure 1.
 Pure Cloud Block Store delivers seamless bi-directional data mobility and a consistent experience across all data domains with common APIs and a common data plane.

-Software-defined storage simplifies data portability and delivers a consistent user experience regardless of the environment where the data lives.
-This means having the flexibility to easily move data from on-premises to any cloud you choose.
+SDS simplifies data portability and delivers a consistent user experience regardless of the environment where the data lives.
+This gives you the flexibility to easily move data from on-premises to any cloud you choose.

 - Disaster recovery: Cloud economics, automation, data replication, and recovery orchestration have made disaster recovery (DR) to the cloud ideal, especially if you’re operating from a single physical site.
 With Pure Cloud Block Store, you can replicate to the cloud cost efficiently.
 And its always-on encryption combined with cloud-native cybersecurity provide a compliant solution that safeguards data while preserving its integrity.